starknet-io/starknet.js/www/docs/guides/create_account.md

 console.log('✅ Braavos wallet deployed at', BraavosAccountFinalAddress);
 ```

-The computed address has been funded automatically by minting new dummy ETH in Starknet devnet!
+The computed address has been funded automatically by minting a new dummy ETH in Starknet devnet!

 ## Create your account abstraction

-You are not limited to these 3 contracts contracts.
-You can create your own contract for wallet.
+You are not limited to these 3 contracts.
+You can create your own contract for the wallet.
 It's the concept of Account Abstraction.

 You can customize entirely the wallet - for example: